EleutherAI/sae/README.md

 python -m sae gpt2 togethercomputer/RedPajama-Data-1T-Sample --hookpoints "h.[012].attn" "h.[012].mlp.act"
 ```

 We currently don't support fine-grained manual control over the learning rate, number of latents, or other hyperparameters on a hookpoint-by-hookpoint basis.
-By default, the `expansion_ratio` option is used to select the appropriate number of latents for each hookpoint based on the width of that hookpoint's output.
+By default, the `expansion_factor` option is used to select the appropriate number of latents for each hookpoint based on the width of that hookpoint's output.
 The default learning rate for each hookpoint is then set using an inverse square root scaling law based on the number of latents.
 If you manually set the number of latents or the learning rate, it will be applied to all hookpoints.

 ## Distributed training